 Narcotics Anonymous

 If you or someone you care for has been affected by drug addiction, you have likely heard of Narcotics Anonymous (NA) meetings.
-You may be wondering if 12-step programs like this work or if NA could work for someone like you.
+You may be wondering if 12-step programs like this work or what’s involved in NA groups.

 NA and other 12-step programs offer regularly scheduled meetings for people who want to quit using substances.
 When coming together, often weekly, NA members share their drug-related experiences and provide one another with support, encouragement, and guidance.